ajayrtk/Kubernetes-learning/1-introduction.md

 There are several key parts to the control plane:

-* An API server that transmits data both within the cluster and with external services
+* kube-apiserver - An API server that transmits data both within the cluster and with external services
-* A scheduler that handles resource sharing among the nodes
+* kube-scheduler - A scheduler that handles resource sharing among the nodes
-* A controller manager that watches the state of the nodes
+* kube-controller-manager - A controller manager that watches the state of the nodes
-* A persistent data store to keep configurations
+* etcd - A persistent data store to keep configurations
-* A controller manager and a cloud controller manager to manage control loops
+* cloud-controller-manager - A controller manager and a cloud controller manager to manage control loops

-* All these components run on a node called the primary node or master node.
+1. kube-apiserver

+* It’s the only way to interact with a running Kubernetes cluster.
+You can issue commands to the API server using the Kubectl CLI or an HTTP client.

+The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
+The API server is the front end for the Kubernetes control plane.

+The main implementation of a Kubernetes API server is kube-apiserver. kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
+You can run several instances of kube-apiserver and balance traffic between those instances.

+Control plane component that runs controller processes.

+Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.

+There are many different types of controllers.
+Some examples of them are:

+Node controller: Responsible for noticing and responding when nodes go down.
+Job controller: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
+EndpointSlice controller: Populates EndpointSlice objects (to provide a link between Services and Pods).
+ServiceAccount controller: Create default ServiceAccounts for new namespaces.

 #### Master Node